mynkRog/mern-booking-app/README.md

 * Search and Sorting: Users can search for hotels by name or location and sort results based on various criteria.

+### 🏗️ Key Features
+* Comprehensive hotel browsing functionality, including detailed hotel information and room booking capabilities.

+* Dynamic filtering options by amenities, rating, location, and price, with sorting functionality by rating and price.

+* Robust hotel rating system and pagination for enhanced user experience.

 ### 🧪 Testing

 * The MERN Booking App includes automated tests using Playwright Test in Visual Studio Code.
 To run the tests, follow these steps: